JayKim88/JayKim88/README.md

 Hi there, Glad to have you here 👋
 ==================================
 I'm a steady learner to be a Software Engineer👨‍💻
-Hope to be responsible for Front-End Position 😎
+Hope to be responsible for Front-End Position!

 Please visit my tech-Blog:) [Click Here](https://nomadkim880901.tistory.com/)
 <!--